 When the service provided by the contact center falls short of the customer's expectations, it can result in negative consequences such as lower customer satisfaction ratings, decreased net promoter scores, higher customer turnover rates, reduced lead-to-customer conversions, and potential noncompliance issues for the company.

 PwC's "Future of CX" report, based on a survey of 15,000 consumers, revealed that one in three customers will switch away from a beloved brand following a single negative experience, while 92% would entirely cease doing business with a company after two or three negative interactions.

 Equipping customer service agents with the right tools is essential to meet evolving customer expectations.
 AI-powered solutions have proven to be a valuable asset in this regard, significantly enhancing the efficiency and convenience of customer service agents.
-By automating routine and time-consuming tasks such as call routing, data entry, and knowledge management, AI frees up agents to focus on high-value interactions that require empathy, creativity, and problem-solving skills.
+By automating routine and time-consuming tasks such as call routing, data entry, and knowledge base management, AI frees up agents to focus on high-value interactions that require empathy, creativity, and problem-solving skills.

 Additionally, AI can also analyze customer data and interaction history to provide agents with personalized insights and recommendations that enhance the customer experience.
 This, in turn, can improve decision-making and lead to better customer experiences and a significant positive impact on the overall success of a business.